The-Legoman-Guy/TP-Video-Game-2018/README.md

 # Goal
 You are a pizzaiolo, and you must eat peperoni pizza to win points, and DO NOT eat those disguisting ananas pizzas, Erk !
-First at 1000 points wins
+First at 1000 points wins.
+Press "Action" touch to change pizzas locations on the map, and make an advantage (or disadvantage) on you or your enemy.
 1 - 2 Players

 Note : All sounds and muscis are copyright free.